 I am a first-generation higher education student of BAME background.
 I am also studying a healthcare science degree, Biomedical Science, which is preparing me for a career in healthcare and the NHS, so inclusivity and diversity within healthcare education is very important to me.

-Especially with the current climate we are living through, it has become increasingly important to ensure all voices, regardless of background or ethnicity are heard and represented.
+Especially in the current climate we are living through, it has become increasingly important to ensure all voices, regardless of background or ethnicity are heard and represented.

 Why is this work so important?

 The IPP work is so important because it ensures student opinion and voices are heard.
 The changes we have recommended have become material, which is something I am very proud of.
-This is all a gradual process of ensuring our courses represent the cohort being taught alongside the ever-changing workforce we will then go into after we graduate.
+This is all a gradual process of ensuring our courses represent the cohort being taught, alongside the ever-changing workforce we will then enter after we graduate.

 Has being an Inclusive Practice Partner improved your relationship with the university?